How to Organize Files Automatically on Windows

 Automatic file organization on Windows ranges from simple built-in cleanup tools to sophisticated AI-powered applications that understand the semantic meaning of your files.
 The right approach depends on the complexity of your organizational needs and how much time you want to invest in initial setup versus ongoing maintenance.

-How How to Organize Files Automatically on Windows Works
+How to Organize Files Automatically on Windows in practice

 There are three tiers of automatic file organization available to Windows users, each with different capabilities and trade-offs.